 The Musubi Cafe Iyasume is on 2427 Kuhio Avenue, Mitsuwa Market Place.

 If you’re looking for a heavier and heartier meal, you can choose to go to the southern side of Waikiki and go to Rainbow Drive-In.
+This is one of the most famous must eat places in Waikiki.

 The Drive-In is well-known for its plate lunches that come with two scoops of rice and one scoop of macaroni.
 Family-owned and operated since 1961, Rainbow Drive-in produces about 1,000 plates a day!